-Matthew Shifflett - Instructional Assistant Professor of Theatre Arts
+Matthew Shifflett - Instructional Associate Professor of Theatre Arts

 Matthew Shifflett is a theatre historian and writer who has worked professionally as a playwright, a dramaturg, and an actor.
 He holds a Master of Fine Arts degree from Virginia Commonwealth University and a Ph.D. from the University of Maryland--College Park.
 He has previously taught at Georgetown University and Montgomery College and has led acting workshops at Shepherd University.
 He is a member of the American Society for Theatre Research, the Mid-America Theatre Conference, and the American Theatre and Drama Society.